technoquill/technoquill/README.md

 As most of my professional projects were closed-source, I use this GitHub to showcase personal and open-source work while keeping my skills current in PHP 7/8, frameworks (Laravel, Symfony, Yii2), and JavaScript.

+I also maintain repositories related to open-source projects, such as modules and plugins for Joomla.